-• The Diagnostic screen lets you select different methods to test an Internet connection (Section 34.2 on page 273).
+• The Diagnostic screen lets you select different methods to test an Internet connection (Section 33.2 on page 283).

-34.2 Diagnostic
+33.2 Diagnostic

-Use this screen to ping, traceroute, nslookup, or speed test for troubleshooting.
+Use this screen to ping, traceroute or nslookup for troubleshooting.
 Ping and traceroute are used to test whether a particular host is reachable.
 After entering an IP address and clicking one of the buttons to start a test, the results will be shown in the screen.
-Use nslookup to find the IP address for a host name and vice versa.
-Use speed test to perform an upload and download throughput test for applications such as file transfer, web browsing and email.
+Use nslookup to find the IP address for a host name and the host name for an IP address.
 Use TR-471 test to perform an Internet connection quality test through a TR-471 test server for applications such as live streaming, online games and VoIP.